If you are just getting a new puppy or have a dog already that you need some help with, contact us NOW.

 – they understand our gazes, our body language, and even our emotions.
 The bond you share with your dog is one of the most unique relationships in the animal kingdom - it is a relationship 30,000 years in the making.

 Caitlin's goal is to help you understand your dog’s behavior and emotions, and how to best utilize the latest in canine cognitive sciences to teach your dog in the most effective and humane way possible.
 Working together, you can strengthen the bond between you and your dog, while she guides you to training a thoughtful, well-mannered dog who has learned to make good decisions.
 A thoughtful dog is a responsive dog, and a responsive dog is a joy to train!

 Knowing how your dog is trying to communicate with you and effectively communicating back is so important to understanding how your dog learns best

-Tanya lives in Newton, NJ, with her Labrador Retriever, Raisin, and Great Dane, Ruby.
-They are her friendly black beauties and sometimes assist with training to help others become acclimated to being around dogs.
+Tanya lives in Newton, NJ, with her Great Dane, Ruby.
+She is her friendly black beauty and sometimes assist with training to help others become acclimated to being around dogs.
 Tanya received her training certification from Animal Behavior College in 2008.
 She also has a college degree in biology and a degree in animal science, with a concentration in canine and equine behavior and nutrition.
 She's been training dogs since 1999 using positive reinforcement methods, and eventually became certified while enhancing and continuing her education in canine studies.

 Knowing how your dog is trying to communicate with you and effectively communicating back is so important to understanding how your dog learns best and how to build a close and trusting relationship with everybody in the household (yes, training involves the whole family).
 Bad behavior is the number one reason dogs are given up to animal shelters.
 As a shelter and foster care volunteer Tanya has seen how many poor souls have lost their families.
 As a trainer and animal lover it is her goal to help families before it ever reaches that point.